Phantasus/Cuis-Smalltalk-Slang/Journal.md

 Surely a typed language with really simple types like integers, strings, structs, pointers and arrays.
 Which can be implemented on the translation level with some hacks ontop of other languages which implement some superset of C.

+What really would be interesting is if you could pass into a code generator any object and it will try to translate it to C or any supported programming language.
+So that would mean in that case, that the input object is written in a way, which is "almost Slang" as only something supported in Slang could be translated.
+That would be an intriguing property, but how would you do that without changing the input object?
+In the past Slang inlined it's methods under the "*VMMAker C translation" category on the `Object` class, which made all objects potential inputs, but do I need to do that?

 ## 20th May 2020 (jpb)